-We awarded stock-settled stock appreciation rights ("SAR") and restricted stock units to our named executive officers in fiscal 2018.
+We awarded stock-settled stock appreciation rights ("SAR") and restricted stock units to our named executive officers in fiscal 2019.
 With respect to SARs, the recipient receives the value (in shares) of the appreciation in the market price of the Company's Common Stock from the grant date to the exercise date.
-The SARs, other than the SARs awarded to Mr. Sintros in fiscal 2018, are subject to a five-year cliff-vesting schedule under which the SARs become vested and exercisable in full after five years from the date of grant and expire ten years after the grant date.
-The restricted stock units granted to our named executive officers, other than those awarded to Mr. Sintros in fiscal 2018, are subject to a five-year cliff vesting schedule under which the restricted stock units vest in full after five years from the date of grant.
-The SARs and time-based restricted stock units granted to Mr. Sintros in fiscal 2018 vest in equal annual amounts over a five-year period.
+The SARs, other than the SARs awarded to Mr. Sintros in fiscal 2019, are subject to a five-year cliff-vesting schedule under which the SARs become vested and exercisable in full after five years from the date of grant and expire ten years after the grant date.
+The restricted stock units granted to our named executive officers, other than those awarded to Mr. Sintros in fiscal 2019, are subject to a five-year cliff vesting schedule under which the restricted stock units vest in full after five years from the date of grant.
+The SARs and time-based restricted stock units granted to Mr. Sintros in fiscal 2019 vest in equal annual amounts over a five-year period.
 The Company refers to its SARs herein as "Share-Based Awards".

-In fiscal 2018, we granted the following SARs to the following named executive officers:
+In fiscal 2019, we granted the following SARs to the following named executive officers:

-Name Number of Securities Underlying SARs ercise or Base Price SAR Awards (\$/Sh)
+Name Number of Securitie Underlying SARs e or Base Price Awards (\$/Sh)

-Steven S. Sintros 5,152 \$ 165.40
+Steven S. Sintros 7,538 \$ 146.17

-Shane F. O'Connor 1,137 \$ 167.80
+Shane F. O'Connor 1,297 \$ 152.38

-Cynthia Croatti 1,574 \$ 156.05
+Cynthia Croatti 1,634 \$ 152.38

-David M. Katz 1,233 \$ 156.05
+David M. Katz 1,297 \$ 152.38

-David A. DiFillippo 1,233 \$ 156.05
+David A. DiFillippo 1,297 \$ 152.38

-In fiscal 2018, we granted the following time-based restricted stock units to the following named executive officers:
+In fiscal 2019, we granted the following time-based restricted stock units to the following named executive officers:

-Name Number of Time-Based Restricted Stock Units
+Nama Number of Time-Based Restricted Stock Units

+Name Restricted Stock Units

-Steven S. Sintros 3,023
+Steven S. Sintros 4,276

-Shane F. O'Connor 1,051
+Shane F. O'Connor 1,231

-Cynthia Croatti 1,332
+Cynthia Croatti 1,551

-David M. Katz 1,044
+David M. Katz 1,231

-David A. DiFillippo 1,044
+David A. DiFillippo 1,231

-In fiscal 2018, we also granted performance-based restricted stock units to Mr. Sintros as described above under "-Performance-Based Restricted Stock Unit Award Agreement with Mr. Sintros."
-Subsequent to fiscal 2018, we determined that all 1,512 performance-based restricted stock units awarded to Mr. Sintros were earned based on the Company's performance at the maximum level with respect to both the revenue and adjusted operating margin metrics in fiscal 2018.
-One-third of such earned performance-based restricted stock units also vested upon the determination that such restricted stock units had been earned and the remainder of such earned restricted stock units will vest in equal amounts on the two anniversaries of such determination date.
+In fiscal 2019, we also granted performance-based restricted stock units to Mr. Sintros as described above under "-Performance-Based Restricted Stock Unit Award Agreement with Mr. Sintros."
+Subsequent to fiscal 2019, we determined that all 2,737 performance-based restricted stock units awarded to Mr. Sintros were earned.
+We determined that the Company's fiscal 2019 revenues of \$1.809 billion represented performance at the maximum level and determined that Mr. Sintros had earned 1,369 of such performance-based restricted stock units with respect to fiscal 2019 revenues.
+We also determined that the Company's fiscal 2019 adjusted operating margin of 17.6% represented performance at the maximum level and determined that Mr. Sintros had earned 1,368 of such performance-based restricted stock units with respect to fiscal 2019 adjusted operating margin.
+All of such earned performance-based restricted stock units vested in full upon being earned.